Skip to content

 # Get the lobby owner's name

-var OWNER_NAME: String = Steam.getFriendPersonaName(friendID)
+var owner_name: String = Steam.getFriendPersonaName(friend_id)

 # Attempt to join the lobby

-It will then follow the normal _join_Lobby() process of setting up all lobby members, handshakes, etc. Not to sound repetitive, but note again that if the player is not in-game and accepts a Steam invite or joins a game through the friends list then we are back to the command line situation talked about earlier.
+process of setting up all lobby members, handshakes, etc. Not to sound repetitive, but note again that if the player is not in-game and accepts a Steam invite or joins a game through the friends list then we are back to the command line situation talked about earlier.

 Getting Lobby Members

 Depending on how you set up your lobby interface, you'll probably want the player to see some kind of chat window with a player list.
-Our _get_Lobby_Members() will help with finding out who all is in this lobby:
+Our get_lobby_members()

-func _get_Lobby_Members() -> void:
+func get_lobby_members() -> void:

 # Clear your previous lobby list